squidboo/stories/The dragon fly party.md

 The daddy-long-legs let out a sinister cackle, grinning wildly as he pounced on the tasty morsel.
 Half overcome by fright, I leapt into action.
 Giving the daddy-long-legs a hard kick, while hovering on my delicate purple wings, I sent him sprawling across the grass.
 Rage seemed to consume him, for he dove on me like a kingfisher dives on a fish.
 Just in time, a conker flew through the air, striking the daddy-long-legs on the head.
 I turned around to see the bug I'd rescued, another dragonfly, hovering confidently above me.
 Not wanting to fight any longer, we whisked through the air, searching for a good resting spot.

 We landed nimbly on a tall weed, and began to talk.

-Flyn, it seemed, was a traveller, going this way and that searching for adventure.
-I told him that I was looking for a present to give to the dragonfly queen for a gift.
-He told me that, because it seemed a worthy adventure, he would join me.
+"Thank you for rescuing me," said the dragonfly.
+"My name is Flyn, and I am a traveller."

+"Well hello Flyn, my name is Lila, and I have come from the palace to find a present for the Queen Dragonfly," I replied.
+"I expect it to be hard, for finding the perfect present is surely not an easy task, and I'd be grateful for your help."

+"It seems a worthy adventure, and I would like to help you find the perfect present for the Queen Dragonfly."

 ## Chapter 2